Belmore Falls: the best viewpoints & secret swimming spot

 However there is another amazing hidden swimming spot very nearby and we think it’s an excellent consolation prize.
 In fact calling this gorgeous swimming hole a consolation prize really doesn’t do it justice, it’s a stunner.

 To get there, you’ll need to find the small car park (the co-ordinates are 34.639256S, 150.560321E).
-It’s on the side of Belmore Falls Road between the lookouts and the ford, and is easy to see if you keep an eye out.
+It’s located along Belmore Falls Road between the lookouts and the ford, and is easy to see if you keep an eye out.
 The car park is small, with room for around four cars.

-There are no signposts or anything to suggest you are around a 10 minute walk from such a great wild swimming spot.
+There are no signposts or anything to suggest you are around a five minute walk from such a great wild swimming spot.

 Other waterfalls near Belmore Falls